 Where can I find more information on the retirement plan tax credit?

-You can find out more information about the 401(k) startup tax credit by checking out the IRS’s website.
+You can find out more information about SECURE 2.0 by checking out the bill.

 You can also use a 401(k) tax credit calculator to help compute how much your business’s credit may be.